LeeBingler/Reactshop/README.md

 ## API Integration

-The website is integrated with the [Fake Store API](https://fakestoreapi.com/), a fictional API that provides product data.
+The website is integrated with the [Stripe](https://stripe.com/en-fr) API, a payment processing platform that lets your business safely and effectively accept online and credit card payments, and the [Fake Store API](https://fakestoreapi.com/), a fictional API that provides product data.
 Two main API endpoints are used:

 1. **Get all products:** Fetches a list of all available products from the API.
 2. **Get a single product:** Retrieves detailed information about a specific product from the API.